Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2022/ 2023

 Homework and exam

 You will be asked to hand-in solutions to exercises every week.
 At the end of the course there will be a written exam at which you may not use any book, course material, or calculator.
 However, you may use one sheet of paper with hand-written notes (A4 format, both sides).
-There will be a retake exam (oral or written), which every student may take.
+There will be a written retake exam, which every student may take.

 If the grade for the exam is at least 5 then the final grade is computed as 0.2*(grade for hand-in exercises) + 0.8*(grade for exam).
 Otherwise the final grade equals the grade for the exam.
 In case of a retake, the same formula applies to the retake exam.